Fortnite presents Wild Dreams of The Kid LAROI

 1 point

-Among other requirements, players will need to have two-factor authentication enabled and verified on their Epic account, and an account level 15 or higher in order to participate.
-(You can see your account level in the Career tab within Fortnite.)
-For full details about this tournament and the entry requirements, please refer to The Kid LAROI Cup Official Rules.
+In order to participate, among other requirements, players must have two-factor authentication enabled and verified on their Epic account and their Epic account must be level 15 or higher (you can see your account level in the Career tab within Fortnite).
+For full details and requirements information, please refer to The Kid LAROI Cup Official Rules page.

-Content creators in the Support-A-Creator (SAC) program will be able to host on-demand content from The Kid LAROI’s Wild Dreams experience and The Kid LAROI’s Wild Dreams: Afterparty on YouTube and monetize those videos for seven days (from 28 September January 00:00 CET to February 3 23:59 CET) without receiving any withdrawal notice.
+Support-A-Creator (SAC) content creators will be able to upload on-demand content from The Kid LAROI’s Wild Dreams and The Kid LAROI’s Wild Dreams: Afterparty to YouTube and monetize it for seven days (January 27 at 8:00 p.m.
+00 AR and 17:00 MX until January 3 at 19:59 AR and 16:59 MX) and should not receive takedown notices during this time period.
 More information:

 -

-In order to monetize The Kid LAROI Wild Dreams or The Kid LAROI Wild Dreams: Afterparty content, SAC members will need to link their YouTube and Support-A-Creator accounts.
+In order to monetize content from The Kid LAROI Wild Dreams or The Kid LAROI Wild Dreams: Afterparty, Support-A-Creator members need to link their YouTube and Support-A-Creator accounts.

 -

-IMPORTANT: When you upload your content to YouTube, don’t forget to mark it as Unlisted or Public.
-If you upload the video as Private, you may receive a monetization claim.
+IMPORTANT: When you post your content to YouTube, be sure to mark it as Public or Unlisted.
+If they post the video as Private, they may receive a monetization claim for it.

 -

-Please refer to the channel’s platform policies to learn how to avoid copyright notices on content for other platforms.
+For more information about publishing content on other platforms, please refer to the channel’s platform policies for tips on how to avoid copyright strikes.

-Don’t you belong to SAC?
-Don’t worry, because you will be able to continue sharing the highlights of the experience.
-Of course: you will not be able to monetize your videos on YouTube.
+Not a Support a Creator member?
+It’s okay, they’ll still be able to share their highlights of the experience(s).
+However, they will not be able to monetize the content on YouTube.

-Warning: Twitch creators who stream experiences should be aware that we cannot prevent third-party copyright detection systems from flagging on-demand content or videos.
-As a general rule, we recommend deactivating content or videos on demand for the duration of the event.
-For more information, please refer to Twitch’s DMCA (Digital Copyright Act) and Copyright FAQ’s help page.
+To keep in mind: In connection with Twitch creators streaming the experience(s), we cannot prevent On-Demand Content or Clips from being flagged by third-party copyright infringement detection systems.
+We recommend disabling clips and VODs for the duration of the event.
+For more information, see the DMCA and Copyright FAQs on the Twitch Help page.